JetBrains/teamcity-documentation/topics/how-to-configure-cicd-for-jetbrains-space.md

 ### Step 2: Establish Connection to JetBrains Space

 >TeamCity allows you to configure all settings of your _connection_ to a service in one place and then reuse these settings in different projects and build configurations.
-If you add such a _connection_ on the <emphasis tooltip="root-project">Root project</emphasis> level, this will allow using its settings to connect any other project on the server.
+If you add such a _connection_ on the <tooltip term="root-project">_Root project_</tooltip> level, this will allow using its settings to connect any other project on the server.
 To make a connection available only in a certain project, you need to add it in this project.

 To create a connection to your JetBrains Space instance:
 1. Go to __Project Settings | Connections__ and click __Add Сonnection__.